One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Introduction

-To answer these questions, we first evaluate the performance of all state-of-the-art (SOTA) glaucoma diagnosis algorithms (six supervised algorithms \cite{li2018efficacy, gomez2019automatic, judy2020automated, serener2019transfer, thakur2020predicting, medeiros2020detection}, one low-shot learning algorithm \cite{kim2017few}, and two semi-supervised algorithms \cite{al2019semi, diaz2019retinal}) on the OHTS \cite{ohts3} dataset.
-Their generalizabilities are further validated on three additional clinical datasets of fundus images: (a) ACRIMA \cite{acrima}, (b) LAG \cite{lag}, and (c) DIGS/ADAGES \cite{digs}.
+To answer these questions, we first evaluate the performance of state-of-the-art (SoTA) glaucoma diagnosis algorithms, including six supervised learning algorithms \cite{li2018efficacy, gomez2019automatic, judy2020automated, serener2019transfer, thakur2020predicting, fan2022detecting}, one low-shot learning algorithm \cite{kim2017few}, and two semi-supervised learning algorithms \cite{al2019semi, diaz2019retinal}, on the OHTS dataset.
+Their generalizabilities are further validated on three additional clinical datasets of fundus images: (a) ACRIMA (Spain) \cite{acrima}, (b) Large-Scale Attention-Based Glaucoma (LAG, China) \cite{lag}, and (c) the UCSD-based Diagnostic Innovations in Glaucoma Study and African Descent and Glaucoma Evaluation Study (DIGS/ADAGES, US) \cite{digs}.

-Moreover, we extend the conventional twin neural network (also known as a Siamese network) to a \textit{multi-task twin neural network (MTTNN)}, as illustrated in Fig. \ref{fig.twin_network}.
-By minimizing a novel \textit{combined weighted cross-entropy loss}, the MTTNN can simultaneously classify a given pair of images and measure their similarity.
-We explore the feasibility of training a MTTNN to diagnose glaucoma with {only 1147 fundus images (one image from each patient)}.
-By comparing the results to both fully supervised learning using these 1147 images and to a larger training set of 53K fundus images, we demonstrate that MTTNN greatly reduces overfitting and achieves an accuracy on a small training set comparable to a large training set.